-Our pricing is based on active metrics.
-An active metric is a metric that has received data in the last 30 days.
+Our pricing is based on active metrics per day.
+A metric is considered active for billing purposes if it has received datapoints within a given day.
 You should feel free to add and remove metrics while debugging technical issues, since these will not have any long-term pricing impact.
-Also, any metrics inactive or removed before your billing date will not be counted in the active metric total.

 Once created, metrics can be removed within the Instrumental application or via our API.

 Note: If datapoints are received for a metric after it has been removed, the metric will be recreated.